sfabrizio/auto-check-cz-visa/README.md

 # auto-check-cz-visa

 This app comes ups while I'm waiting for my VISA applications in Czech Republic.
-The status on this process can be check by the Czech Minister page.
-But I decided to do it automatically every 4hours and check my 3 application in one row.
+The status of visas processes can be check by the Czech Minister page.
+But I decided to do it automatically every hour and check my 3 applications in one row.
 This app will send a desktop notifications if there is a change in the status.

 ## Configure